jackrosenthal/slytherlisp-starter-code/README.rst

    program anywhere on your system.
 Confirm you can run the ``slyther`` command (even though it may result in a ``NotImplementedError``).
 Check ``slyther --help`` for potential command line arguments.

+   - If you are still getting ``slyther: command not found``, please ask on Piazza for help.

 4. Open up the files in the ``slyther`` directory and familiarize yourself with their structure.